Frequently Asked Questions

 Where will I sleep?

-You will share a small tent with another student.
-Sharing space is part of community and having shared tents also lessens our footprint when looking for campsites.
-See What to Expect
+At our Base Camp you will share a large wall tent with up to 7 other students of the same gender.
+Sharing space is part of community and having shared tents also lessens our footprint when looking for campsites in the backcountry.

 You live in a camp where we have outhouses (nice ones).
 We have options for private, cold outdoor showers and if the sun is shining it could be a warm shower!
-When we are out in the backcountry we follow Leave No Trace practices for toilet issues and you are always welcome to bathe in a cold pond.
-See What to Expect
+When we are out in the backcountry we follow Leave No Trace practices for toilet issues.

 What will I eat?